ghellriegel/Gateway_Services-Customer-and-Account/Customer Services Suite/README.md

 The Period API provides current customer information as held by Inland Revenue.

-## Customer Services REST API reference
+## Customer Services Suite REST API reference

 You'll need to use different APIs depending on the service that your app provides.
 Use the following tables to see which APIs are useful for different kinds of tasks.